Sembodi/vm-tracepick/GoProject/README.md

 - `CachedBuild` (false): enable if we do NOT want to measure the build time (disable if we do).
 - `SkipDialogue` (false): enable for batch runs (also make sure the user can do 'sudo /bin/cp' and 'sudo /bin/du' locally without password)

+## See INSTALL.md for requirements on local machine!

 ## Requirements:
-- Make sure to have the following tools installed on your target vm:
+- Make sure to have the following tools installed on your source vm:
   - `apt update`
   - `apt install bpftrace`
   - `apt install apt-rdepends`